 So who says a 5 foot 1, pudgy redhead can’t go to Japan to become the next pop star singing in Japanese?

 After leaving Japan and coming home, while talking with a friend one day, we discussed my love for karaoke and singing in Japanese.
 I decided that I would try the impossible and go after something I really wanted.
-Not only did I have to start with basic singing lessons, I knew I had to engage in a serious weight loss program.
+Not only did I have to start with basic singing lessons, I also had to engage in a serious weight loss program.
 This is where my physical transformation began.
-During a one year time frame, I cycled, walked, jogged, taebo-ed…But this was different from any other attempt at shedding pounds.
+During a one-year time frame, I cycled, walked, jogged, and taebo-ed; but this was different from any other previous attempt at shedding pounds.
 I was engulfed in my dream, my goal, my vision.
 This vision made me stronger and encouraged me to push harder.

-Within approximately one year, I had lost an amazing 25 to 30 pounds.
-Above all, I had done it properly, exercise and healthy eating.
-My physical transformation reminded me my possibilities were endless.
-Suddenly I was a healthy, cute and more confident red-head (with trendy blonde streaks!) ready to introduce myself to the world.
+Within one year, I lost an amazing 25 to 30 pounds.
+Most importantly, I did it properly, with exercise and healthy eating.
+My physical transformation reminded me that my possibilities were endless.
+Suddenly I was a healthy, cute, and more confident red-head (with trendy blonde streaks!) ready to introduce myself to the world.

-I landed in Dublin and quickly realized my dream was largely convoluted.
+I landed in Dublin and quickly realized my dream was mostly convoluted.
 I found myself in a studio that was actually a transformed guest room in a house, the size of a port-a-potty.
-My Japanese lyrics were put together to music written by a friend.
+My Japanese lyrics were put together to music that was written by a friend.
 The recording process was not glamorous by any means and I struggled with simple tunes.
-In fact the second demo song was to be a beautiful ballad, but in the wee hours of the night realizing my voice wasn’t meant for love songs, it turned into a rap!
+In fact the second demo song was to be a beautiful ballad, but in the wee hours of the night, realizing my voice wasn’t meant for love songs, it turned into a rap song!
 Although embarrassed, I managed to push past it, still in shock over the recording studio.

 Fortunately it only took a couple of days of moping to realize that I wasn’t finished.
 There was no way that I was going down this way.
-So, I got a hold of my demo and had a CD cover created from cheesy pop pictures I had taken.
+So, I got a hold of my demo and then had a CD cover created from cheesy pop pictures I had taken.
 Next thing I knew, I quit my job and was boarding a plane to Japan.
 Crazy?
 Yes, it was.
-Considering I had little savings, and didn’t have a well thought-out strategic plan, it was absolutely irrational and unheard of, but…. incredibly gutsy.
+Considering I had little savings, and didn’t have a well thought-out strategic plan, it was absolutely irrational and unheard of, but . . . incredibly gutsy.
 I knew my mind and heart would not rest until I gave it a true attempt in my own mind.